theCreedo/room-reservations-extension/README.md

 - Added 'storage' permissions in order to save token for OAuth 2.0

-- Worked a bit on Design
+- Worked a bit on feature designs

+- Added Dean of Students Reservation form data getter

 - TODO: Need to make decision on either using Google Sheets api or other outside tutorial work